foreveryone1/ObsidianNotes/1 notes/10 music/HxC.md

-I can't calculate the way your absence makes me feel you escape me when my mind wanders spirals I think of the curve of your spine the rise and the fall **of** yr every breath is god's own metronome counting out the seconds I have to go without sacred geometry
+I can't calculate the way your absence makes me feel you escape me when my mind wanders spirals I think of the curve of your spine the rise and fall, your every breath is god's own metronome counting out the seconds I have to go without sacred geometry